tgh-apil/BVM-Evaluation/README.md

 Our testing also revealed inspiratory pressure drops exceeding 5 cm H~2~O in all samples of LSR [Range 5.2-5.5 cm H~2~O] and 1 of 3 samples of Spur II [5.5 cm H~2~O] devices tested.

-In addition to providing short time, manual positive-pressure ventilation, bag-valve-mask devices are frequently used to deliver high concentrations of oxygen in order pre-oxygenate patients prior to procedures that induce transient apnea, such as electroconvulsive therapy or endotracheal intubation outside of the operating room.
+In addition to providing short term, manual positive-pressure ventilation, bag-valve-mask devices are frequently used to deliver high concentrations of oxygen in order pre-oxygenate patients prior to procedures that induce transient apnea, such as electroconvulsive therapy or endotracheal intubation outside of the operating room.
 In these situations, patients are often breathing spontaneously with no manual positive-pressure generated by the provider.

 The international technical standard for BVM performance reference by most regulatory agencies is *ISO 10651-4-08: Lung ventilators — Part 4: Particular requirements for operator-powered resuscitators.* In the US this standard supplanted the American Society for Testing and Materials standard *ASTM F920-93(1999): Specification for Minimum Performance and Safety Requirements for Resuscitators Intended for Use With Humans* in 2007.

-The current version of the standard form 2008 (reaffirmed by the Canadian Standards Association in 2018) has three features that **render it inadequate for ensuring effectiveness of the device for pre-oxygenation of spontaneously ventilating patients**.
+The current version of the standard from 2008 (reaffirmed by the Canadian Standards Association in 2018) has three features that **render it inadequate for ensuring effectiveness of the device for pre-oxygenation of spontaneously ventilating patients**.
 First neither the stated requirements nor the test procedures outlined in the standard ensure the competence of the expiratory valve during negative pressure inspiration.
-Second, the device is only required to deliver 35% oxygen with a supplemental oxygen flow of 15 l/min or less, with the possibility of providing 85% oxygen with the use of "an attachment"[Clause 6.1].
-While the standard indicates acceptable upper bounds for inspiratory and expiratory resistance, it does not explicitly state that these values should be maintained in the presence of the attachment required to deliver 85% oxygen.
+Second, the device is only required to deliver 35% oxygen with a supplemental oxygen flow of 15 l/min or less, with the possibility of providing 85% oxygen with the use of "an attachment" (i.e. the reservoir bag)[Clause 6.1].
+While the standard indicates acceptable upper bounds for inspiratory and expiratory resistance, it does not explicitly state that these values should be maintained while delivering >35% oxygen.
 As a results the CARE-BVM device's pressure drop of 7.8(0.72) cm H~2~O in the presence of a PEEP valve (that would effectively block the inspiratory leak through the expiratory port) is not a clear breach of the standard.

+Entrainment of air from the expiratory port of BVMs during spontaneous inspiration has been documented previously[1-4] but is not widely recognized by many health care providers in part due to the fact that many manufacturers voluntarily exceed the ISO standard to ensure adequate function for spontaneously breathing patients.

 Our testing is limited by the sample size.
 Also we did not explicitly test leak flow through the expiratory port of the LSR and Spur II since their stable inspiratory resistance despite blockage of the expiratory port did not raise any suspicion of a leak.
 In addition the geometry of these devices made it very challenging to directly measure expiratory valve leak flow with our set-up.